 Statutory assessments (SATs) are carried out at the end of Key Stage 1 (age 7) and at the end of Key Stage 2 (age 11).
-In line with changes to the National Curriculum, all children from Y1-Y6 will be deemed to be working at or below ARE (Age related expectation) in all core areas.
-In Writing, there are also additional standards identifying children working above or well above ARE.
+In line with changes to the National Curriculum, all children from Y1-Y6 will be deemed to be working at above, at or below ARE (age related expectation) in all core areas.